How a Person With Bipolar Thinks

 Intensive Outpatient Program (IOP)

 Our IOP is designed to help individuals reintegrate into daily life while maintaining support.
-With a flexible schedule, IOP allows you to work, attend school, or manage home responsibilities while continuing treatment in an intensive treatment program.
+With a flexible schedule and treatment close to Los Angeles, IOP allows you to work, attend school, or manage home responsibilities while continuing intensive treatment.

 Our IOP includes: